 Something happened to me while I was working out.
 I tweaked and flared up my back.
 You or someone you know has likely dealt with back pain.
-Maybe you went to reach for something quickly and you felt a painful twinge in your lower back.
+Maybe you went to reach for something quick and you felt a painful twinge in your lower back.
 Or, maybe you have a dull, aching pain in the low back.
-You are not alone, and luckily there are many things you can do to help get through a flare up.
+You are not alone, and luckily there are many things you can do to help get through a flare-up.

 I have been lucky that it has been two years since I really flared up my back.
 I wanted to share some tips that I do when my back flares up.

 Tips for Lower Back Pain Flare Up